Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Introduction

+More general functionals of discrete observations, which include the normalized number of crossings of a given level, are considered in this document.
+Given a stochastic process $(X_t)_{t\in [0,\infty)}$, let us consider the following statistics for high frequency observations:

 where $f\colon \RR^2 \to \RR$ is a measurable function satisfying suitable integrability conditions.
+The normalized number of crossings of the level $r$ corresponds to considering the function $f(x,y):= \ind{(-\infty,0)}(xy)$ (the statistic is explicitly provided in~\eqref{def:LT:discr:1}).

-In the case of Brownian motion convergence towards the local time and Central Limit Theorem (CLT) were obtained in~\cite{borodin86,borodin89} for these kind of estimators.
+In the case $X$ is a BM, for the kind of estimators in \eqref{eq:stat}, convergence towards the local time and Central Limit Theorem (CLT) were obtained in~\cite{borodin86,borodin89}.
 In the context of Brownian diffusions with regular coefficients mentioned above, convergence results are proven for specific functions $f$ in \cite{florens-zmirou} and for more general statistics of multivariate diffusions in \cite{j1}.
-In the latter article the author also proves the associated CLT.
+In the latter article the associated CLT is proved.
+It is shown via semigroup estimates and martingale limit theorems, that $\varepsilon_{n,t}^{(r,f,X)}$ behaves asymptotically (in $n$) as a mixed Gaussian distribution (see \eqref{intro:th} below).
+The techniques developed so far can be adapted to study more general processes, for instance fractional BM in \cite{podolskij2017comment} and \cite[Corollary~14]{altmeyer2017estimating}.
+In this document we adapt them to study another class of processes.